Operation Barbarossa: German preparations

 The reasons for the postponement of Barbarossa from the initially planned date of 15 May to the actual invasion date of 22 June 1941 (a 38-day delay) are debated.
 The reason most commonly cited is the unforeseen contingency of invading Yugoslavia and Greece on 6 April 1941 until June 1941.
-Historian Thomas B. Buell indicates that Finland and Romania, which weren't involved in initial German planning, needed additional time to prepare to participate in the invasion.
+Historian Thomas B. Buell indicates that Finland and Romania, which were not involved in initial German planning, needed additional time to prepare to participate in the invasion.
 Buell adds that an unusually wet winter kept rivers at full flood until late spring.
 (Note: Flooding was so bad that Guderian wrote: "The Balkans Campaign had been concluded with all the speed desired, and the troops there engaged which were now needed for Russia were withdrawn according to plan and very fast.
 But all the same there was a definite delay in the opening of our Russian Campaign.
 Furthermore we had had a very wet spring; the Bug and its tributaries were at flood level until well into May and the nearby ground was swampy and almost impassable.")
 The floods may have discouraged an earlier attack, even if they occurred before the end of the Balkans Campaign.
 (Note: Guderian wrote: "A delay was almost certainly inevitable given that the late spring thaw had swelled and in some cases flooded the major waterways, impeding mobile operations over the sodden ground."
 Blumentritt: "... the ground was soft and boggy and the roads were covered with mud.
 Normally May brought a change of conditions; the water receded and movement was less hampered.
 But 1941 was an exceptional year, and at the end of June the Bug, a Polish river near Brest-Litovsk, was still overflowing its banks.")